Helmholtz's inverse problem of the discrete calculus of variations: Second order finite differences equations

 In the whole paper, let us consider the following set:

 $\TT$ is a set of bounded regular partitions $\T$ of $\R$.
 Hence, for any partition $\T \in \TT$, an integer $N = \text{card} (\T) \geq 4$ and a step size of discretization $h > 0$ are associated.
-Consequently, for any $\T \in \TT$, we can also associate the following \textit{finite differences operators}:
+Consequently, for any $\T \in \TT$, we can also associate the following \textit{discrete derivative operators}:

 and

 Let us note that $\Delta_-$ (resp. $-\Delta_+$) is the classical backward (resp. forward) Euler approximation of the derivative operator $d/dt$.
 Moreover, $\Delta_-$ and $-\Delta_+$ commute and the discrete operator $-\Delta_+ \circ \Delta_- $ corresponds to the classical centered approximation of $d^2/dt^2$. \\